grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 The `**` pattern matches all directories and files recursively.

+### menuTitle

+Becomes the link text for the page in website menus.

+The `menuTitle` doesn't need to match the `title`.
+It typically omits the product name and any other words that can be derived from the page or menu context.

+Examples of omission:

+- In Grafana Mimir documentation, it is not necessary to have "Grafana Mimir" in the `menuTitle` because the reader knows this from the page context.
+- In a menu with a parent section of "Reference", it is not necessary to have "Reference" in the `menuTitle` because the reader knows this from the menu context.

 ### title

 **Required.**

-Becomes the document title element.
+Becomes the page's HTML title element.
 Often browsers display this in the tab for the page.

-It doesn't need to precisely match the `menuTitle`.
-Optimize the title for search engines.
-Use double quotes (`"`) to surround the title.
-Do not use smart quotes.
+Optimize the title for search engines by including the product name.

 If the `doc-validator` linter has been implemented on your repository, your topic heading must match the title in the metadata.